telerik/fiddler-everywhere-docs/traffic/create-custom-responses.md

     ![Unreachable rule applied in Chrome](../images/kb/dat-files/kb-rules-chrome-result.png)

-### Automating Multiple Mock Responses
+## Automating Multiple Mock Responses

-In some scenarios, you may need a better workflow to automate multiple mock responses.
-For this reason, Fiddler Everywhere provides the functionality to provide a file with the mocked response content through the **Response file** Action.
-The files that will contain the custom response need to be in DAT format.
+You may need a better workflow to automate multiple mock responses in some scenarios.
+For this reason, Fiddler Everywhere allows passing a file with the mocked response content through the **Response file** Action.
+The files containing the custom response need to be in DAT format.

 A DAT file is a generic data file created by a specific application.
 It may contain data in binary or text format.
 Text-based DAT files can be viewed in a text editor.